brandt-fricker/Budget-Tracker-1/README.md

 You can install this app on your device, just simply go to this [Link](https://budget-tracker-10.herokuapp.com/) or, if your prefer, copy this link https://budget-tracker-10.herokuapp.com/ and paste in your browser.

-You can download this application by clicking `+` sign on a right side of search bar in your browser
+To download this application - click `+` sign on a right side of search bar in your browser

 ![PWA](./public/assets/images/PWA.png)